gianlucarossi06/data-organon/_posts/2024-04-24-Active-Metadata-4-OCI-Lakehouse.md

 ### Creating OCI Function to update OCI Data Catalog custom properties

 You can use the specific Data Catalog object update API to set the value of its Custom Properties.
-As examples, I created OCI Functions to update the Custom Properties of a Data Catalog Entity and a Data Catalog Folder (which, in the case of an Oracle DB asset, corresponds to a DB schema).
+As examples, I created OCI Functions to update Custom Properties of a Data Catalog Entity and a Data Catalog Folder (which, in the case of an Oracle DB asset, corresponds to a DB schema).

-#### OCI Function to update Entity Custom Properties
+#### OCI Function to update Entity Custom Property

 In this first example, the function uses the OCI Python SDK to set the value of a Custom Property of Data Catalog entity.